LambdaTest/documentation/docs/how-to-use-in-session-testing-tools.md

 ### GPS Location

-GPS Geolocation testing allows you to simulate specific device locations using exact GPS coordinates to evaluate location-based app scenarios.
+**GPS Geolocation** testing allows you to simulate specific device locations using exact GPS coordinates to evaluate location-based app scenarios.
+You can enter your preferred location by entering the name of the location.

-Implement this by using the GPS location feature in your code as illustrated below, where you'll need to input the desired latitude and longitude.
+However, if your preferred location is not showing, you can specify the exact location by entering the lattitude and longitude of the location.

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/gps-location-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>

-Check out our detailed support documentation to know more about the GPS Location feature.

 ### Network Throttling

-With LambdaTest’s Network Throttling, you can test mobile applications across a range of network conditions, including offline and airplane modes, as well as specific network profiles like 3G-UMTS-Good and 4G-LTE-Good, using its extensive real mobile device cloud.
+With LambdaTest’s **Network Throttling**, you can test mobile applications across a range of network conditions, including offline, as well as specific network profiles like 3G, 3G+, 4G LTE, 4G Advanced and even custom network profile with its extensive real mobile device cloud.

 You can simulate these network environments using either pre-defined profiles or by creating custom network profiles to suit your needs.